 Example, creating React application:

-moon generate moon-vite-react-tailwind
+moon generate template-react-app

 After setting up your project, use the following commands for common tasks: